05 January 2018

 As published in the January/February issue of Crosslincs, after some 18 months of discussion and preparation, the Learning Communities are set for launch, with the first round to get underway during February and March.

 So as to provide the Learning Communities with an official launch and to set them in a foundation of prayer and worship, Bishop Christopher is calling people to come together for a special service at Lincoln Cathedral on Saturday, 3rd February 2018 (this will begin at 11am and will then be followed by a lunch).
-We are asking people to book a free ticket (please see below).
+We are asking people to book a free ticket (please see here or below).

 This occasion will offer a great opportunity for as much of the diocesan family as possible to come together and celebrate our commitment and also the great variety of our contexts for mission that are to be found in greater Lincolnshire.
 To symbolise something of this, many of the elements of the service, such as the music, the readings and the prayers, will be led by people from churches from around the diocese, and Bishop Christopher will preside at the Eucharist.